MooersLab/cryosolution-generation/README.md

 ## Features:

 - Grayscale highlights the cells that require entry of metadata and parameter names and values.
 A worksheet can be completed in less than 5 minutes.
-- Generates twelve recipes in a series of increasing cryoagent concentrations.
+- Generates twelve recipes in a series of increasing cryo-agent concentrations.
 - Vertical format eases taping into a laboratory notebook.
 - No use of color below grayscale to minimize printing cost